mahoneyr/AnythingLLM_File-Manager/README.md

 For issues, questions, or contributions:
 - 📝 Create an issue in the repository
+- Make `VERBOSE` true in the .env file, this will print more logs
 - 🛠️ Include logs and configuration details when reporting issues